-Welcome to the Botany Department at Oklahoma State University.
-We are a dynamic group devoted to understanding plant biology, from molecules to ecosystems.
+We are a dynamic department devoted to understanding plant biology, from molecules to ecosystems.
 Our faculty have comprehensive research programs in Ecology & Evolutionary Biology and in Cell & Molecular Biology.
-We regularly publish in top tier journals.
-We are committed to excellence in teaching, and we provide opportunities for research experiences for our undergraduates through our B.S.
+We regularly publish in top tier journals and are committed to excellence in teaching.
+We provide opportunities for research experiences for our undergraduates through our B.S.
 Botany and B.S.
 Biological Science programs.
 Our Graduate Program offers an M.S. in Botany and a Ph.D. in Plant Sciences.

 News & Announcements